 Female sex.
 The female-to-male ratio of thyroid cancer incidence is 2:1.

 Radiation exposure.
 Head and neck radiation, especially during childhood, is a strong risk factor for all thyroid cancers.
 This has been demonstrated both for therapeutic exposure and from environmental exposures from atomic weapon fallout and nuclear power plant accidents, notably at Chernobyl.

 Genetics.
 Relatives of thyroid cancer patients have a 10-fold greater risk of developing the condition.
 In addition, medullary carcinoma may be inherited, either as part of MEN 2 syndromes or as an isolated familial disease.

 Overweight.
-A study of approximately 2 million individuals in Norway who were followed for 23 years indicated that obesity (BMI > 30 kg/m2) was associated with thyroid cancer incidence.
-Specifically, risk in women in BMI categories 30-34.9, 35-39.9, and > 40.0 increased by 27%, 33%, and 38% respectively, compared with risk in women with a BMI of 18.5-24.9.
+A study of approximately 2 million individuals in Norway who were followed for 23 years indicated that body mass index (BMI) > 30 kg/m2 was associated with thyroid cancer incidence.
+Specifically, risk in women in BMI categories 30-34.9, 35-39.9, and > 40.0 increased by 27%, 33%, and 38%, respectively, compared with risk in women with a BMI of 18.5-24.9.
 A similar increase was found in risk for men with a BMI > 30.

 Ultrasound is used to confirm the presence of thyroid nodules and distinguish solid from cystic lesions.
-Suspicions lesions, such as solid, hypoechoic nodules, should be further evaluated with f ine-needle aspiration biopsy, which will establish the diagnosis in most cases.
+Suspicious lesions, such as solid, hypoechoic nodules, should be further evaluated with fine-needle aspiration biopsy, which will establish the diagnosis in most cases.

 Although serum calcitonin concentration may be elevated in medullary carcinomas, routine measurement of calcitonin in patients with thyroid nodules remains controversial.